arangodb/arangodb/Documentation/DocuBlocks/Rest/Replication/get_api_replication_inventory.md

 @startDocuBlock get_api_replication_inventory
 @brief Returns an overview of collections and their indexes

-@RESTHEADER{GET /_api/replication/inventory, Return inventory of collections and indexes, handleCommandInventory}
+@RESTHEADER{GET /_api/replication/inventory, Return inventory of collections and indexes, getReplicationInventory}

 @RESTQUERYPARAMETERS